 Welcome to the Wandering Honeybadger’s Den on the Internet.

-- New posts being added such as My Do-it-Yourself Monster Croc Hunt in Australia, and two videos about Diving in the Philippines, one on the WW2 Japanese wrecks of Coron, and another about Diving with Whale Sharks – bonus feature, find out whats its like to cage dive with Great White Sharks..
+- New posts being added to the blog section such as those about Running Away from Home to Join the Masai, Food posts under the Croc’s Tongue, Cuba, My Do-it-Yourself Monster Croc Hunt in Australia, and two videos about Diving in the Philippines, one on the WW2 Japanese wrecks of Coron, and another about Diving with Whale Sharks – bonus feature, find out whats its like to cage dive with Great White Sharks..